 The origin of these sweet sides sometimes referred to as a salad, is a bit blurry.
 It probably has its roots in fruit salads which are naturally sweet by nature and can be served alongside savory dishes or as a sweet ending to your meal.
 Regardless of the origin, fruity fluffs are a nostalgic dish much like Watergate Salad the popular potluck star of the 70’s.
 I love making them and have included several variations here on my website like my Chocolate Drizzled Caramel Apple Fluff and Hawaiian Pineapple Coconut Fluff.
 I also enjoy this Cherry Pie Fluff made with cherry pie filling from my Parade Magazine kitchen.

 No matter the flavor, they’re truly a delight and each one has their own little twist.
 I use fresh whipped cream for this fluff adding cream cheese to stabilize it without changing the flavor.
 This yummy seasonal version made with fresh, not canned cranberries is such a treat and always a welcome sight on our Thanksgiving and Christmas table.
+Another festive side dish you may like to try is this Cranberry Salsa from Boulder Locavore.

 Disclosure ~ If a purchase is made using one of the affiliate links on this website we may earn a small commission at no additional cost to you.
 Thank you!